 Now, granted, to get the complete 40,000 points, you’d have to apply, get approved AND get your card in the next 4-5 days, so that might be a bit of a stretch.
 But even 32,500 points as a bonus is a pretty good deal for the Chase Freedom card!

-If you’re a frequent credit card “churner” – you’re probably not going to be able to get this card.
+If you’re someone who signs up for many credit cards – you’re probably not going to be able to get this card.

 24 hours EDIT: 24 months (from any bank).
 So I know that I won’t be eligible for instance, but that’s okay.
-I’ve earned a “few” more than 50,000 points from credit card churning over the past few years… 🙂
+I’ve earned a “few” more than 50,000 points from credit card welcome offers over the past few years… 🙂

 Where to get the Chase Freedom offer